SystemsApproach/5G/impl.rst

 play in supporting a 5G-based profile of CORD.

 -  **Stratum:** A thin operating system that runs locally on each white-box switch.
-It’s purpose is to provide a hardware-independent interface for managing and programming the switches in CORD.
+Its purpose is to provide a hardware-independent interface for managing and programming the switches in CORD.
 This includes using *P4* to define the forwarding behavior of the switch’s forwarding pipeline (think of this program as a contract between the